richardgourley/django-wagtail-stepbystep/README.md

 NOTE: Verbose plural names added to 'city' and 'surgery' models to correctly display the plural name of each in the admin.

-NOTE: Extra methods created in 'Doctor' and 'Surgery' to display the ManyToMany fields in the admin dashboard list_display.
+NOTE: Extra methods (doctors_list in 'Surgery' and specializations_list in 'Doctor') to display the ManyToMany and ForeignKey fields in the admin dashboard list_display.

 ```
 from django.db import models